 The finite cohomological dimension of $\Mfgn(p)$ implies that, for any $X$ and $Y$, there is a horizontal vanishing on the $E_2$-page of the spectral sequence with prime-independent intercept (for large enough primes) of the vanishing line.
 For this conclusion, see \cite[Proof of Theorem 5.4]{hoveysadofskyinv}.

-\begin{prop} For $p$ large enough, any height $n$, and any spectrum $Y$, there exists a constant $s_0$, independent of $p$ and $Y$, such that the $E$-based Adams spectral sequence for $\pi_*(Y)$ has a horizontal vanishing line of intercept $s_0$ at the $E_2$-page. \end{prop}
+\begin{prop} For any height $n$ and for $p$ large enough with respect to $n$, there exists a constant $s_0$, independent of $p$, such that the $\E$-based Adams spectral sequence for any spectrum $Y$ has a horizontal vanishing line of intercept $s_0$ at the $E_2$-page. \end{prop}

 \begin{rem} Hopkins and Ravenel (\cite[Chapter 8]{ravbook2}) proved that there is an $r \in \N$ so that a horizontal vanishing line occurs on the $E_r$-page independent of the choice of prime. \end{rem}